Cyber-Programer/Cod-Mail/README.md

 *`CodeBlast`* is a software tool designed to search for `Gmail` accounts by their associated `phone numbers`.
 When an account is found, it can be saved to a `text file`.
 We affectionately refer to this tool as **`Cod Mail`**, highlighting its primary focus on `email-related` tasks.

-# How Does This Tool Work?
+# How Does This softower Work?

 *CodeBlast* is a `Windows-based` executable (`exe`) file.